A Robust Test for Elliptical Symmetry: Introduction

-In this article, we develop an asymptotically consistent goodness-of-fit test against all alternatives to the ellipticity of the samples when the scatter matrix is unknown.
-To enable analytical treatment of this hypothesis test, we reformulate it as an asymptotic uniformity test for a certain stochastically dependent sequence of unit random vectors.
+Many of the GoF tests method mentioned in Section \ref{sec:other_tests_intro} use plug-in estimates of the covariance matrix to whiten the samples before applying GoF test of uniformity over the unit sphere.
+Usually such plug-in estimates are based on the sample covariance matrix (e.g. \cite{manzotti2002statistic, koltchinskii2000testing, schott2002testing, huffer2007test} and numerous others) which creates an unbalanced situation.
+Indeed, such tests assume ellipticity of the population, thus allowing it to have heavy-tails, but the tools used to estimate the covariance are not robust and therefore no performance guarantees in finite samples can be offered by these tests.
+In other cases, robust estimates are used, however, without rigorous studies and claims because of the significant level of complexity of the required analysis.
+When testing the ellipticity hypothesis, it is common to separate the question of elliptical symmetry from the radial density \cite{tyler1987statistical, frahm2004generalized}.
+Such a standard approach enables one to project the samples on the unit sphere as described in Sections \ref{sec:setup} and \ref{sec:prob_state} in detail and study the distribution of their normalized values.
+Remarkably, modulo positive scaling, such a transformation does not affect the scatter matrix of an elliptical (or GE) population and it is the use of this very technique that led to the discovery of Tyler's estimator as an ML estimate of the scatter matrix \cite{tyler1987statistical}.
+Following these ideas - for the scenario of unknown scatter matrix - we exploit Tyler's estimator to develop an asymptotically consistent GoF test against all alternatives to ellipticity on the unit $p$-dimensional sphere.\footnote{The unknown distribution is assumed to be a Lebesgue measurable probability measure over the $p$-dimensional Euclidean sphere as elaborated further.
+By \emph{all alternatives}, it is common to understand the set of all probability measures except for the class under consideration, which in our case is the class of elliptical (or generalized elliptical) populations \cite{huffer2007test, sakhanenko2008testing, koltchinskii2000testing, gine1975invariant}.} To enable analytical treatment of such a hypothesis test, we reformulate it as an asymptotic uniformity test for a certain stochastically dependent sequence of unit random vectors.
 The main tool used in the construction and analysis of the uniformity tests for i.i.d. scenario is the Central Limit Theorem (CLT) \cite{gine1975invariant, prentice1978invariant, garcia2018overview} which is clearly not applicable when the measurements are not independent.
 For our setup, we develop a novel toolbox that allows verification of the null hypothesis by resorting to the concept of \textit{exchangeability}.

 A sequence of variables is called \textit{exchangeable} if the joint distribution of any finite subset of these variables is invariant under arbitrary permutations of their indices.
 Exchangeable random variables were first introduced by de Finetti \cite{de1929funzione, de1937prevision} as a direct and natural generalization of i.i.d. sequences.
 Interestingly, exchangeable random variables serve as one of the fundamental building blocks of the Bayesian statistics \cite{cifarelli1996finetti}.
 Unlike the i.i.d. case, the behavior of exchangeable sequences is much harder to analyze.
 We exploit certain versions of CLT and the Strong Law of Large Numbers (SLLN) for exchangeable variables to demonstrate asymptotic consistency of our test statistics built analogously to the generalized Ajne and Gin{\'e} statistics \cite{ajne1968simple, gine1975invariant, prentice1978invariant} developed for the i.i.d. case.\footnote{The Ajne statistic was originally introduced for distributions on a circle \cite{ajne1968simple}, the idea was extended by \cite{beran1968testing} to the $2$-dimensional unit sphere and later generalized by \cite{prentice1978invariant} for the $p-1$-dimensional spheres.
 Similarly, Gin{\'e}'s statistic was originally defined for $1$- and $2$-dimensional spheres and later extended by \cite{prentice1978invariant} to the general dimension.}